Creaks, Groans, and Squeaks: 11 Spooky House Sounds That Could Spell Trouble for Homeowners

 The solution: Check your fixtures for leaks.
 If there’s a small leak, try a quick repair with an epoxy like J-B Weld’s WaterWeld.
 If it’s a bigger issue, call a plumber familiar with well systems.

 7. What’s that hissing sound?

-The Problem: If your home has gas, a strange noise that sounds like hissing could indicate a gas leak, says Richardson.
-Sometimes you can hear a hissing outside at the gas meter, or at a home’s outdoor gas light post—places where the line could have corroded, he says.
+However, if your home uses natural gas, the strange noise that sounds like hissing could indicate a bigger problem like a gas leak, says Richardson.
+Sometimes you can hear a hissing outside at the gas meter or at a home’s outdoor gas light post—places where the line could have corroded, he says.
 “You should be able to smell it, but you never know.”

 The solution: If you smell gas around the gas main, don’t mess with the gas shutoff unless you absolutely know what you’re doing, because any mishandling or spark could make things much worse, says Richardson.
 If you hear the noise and smell the gas, immediately evacuate the house and call the gas company.